 Check out: ICT plans in Nepal budget FY 2081/82: From e-Visa to job banks

-The contradiction that continues with the latest FY 2081/82 EV tax Nepal
+The government continues to contradict EV promotion with the 2081 EV tax

 Not everyone is going to pay this exorbitant fee in customs and an additional 50% on excise duty.
 That is because normal middle-class to luxury buyers won’t be buying such large-capacity EVs.
 Their purchase would come in the middle of the table such as BYD Atto 3 and most of the other top electric cars available in Nepal.
 However, that range is also not exempt from hefty taxes.
 A 10% total tax is raised on each type of EV.
 That’s too much on the already high EV tax policy in Nepal.